-Rains hurts England's unlikely victory push
+Rain hurts England's unlikely victory push

 However, with the match delicately poised, rain arrived a ball later on the stroke of lunch and no further play was possible.

-It means the draw the most likely result with just one day remaining and more rain forecast.
+It means the draw is the most likely result with just one day remaining and more rain forecast.

-That would leave England, trailing 4-2 in the multi-format series, needing to win the three one-day internationals that follow to win the Ashes, although they could also end the tour victorious with two wins plus a tie or no-result.
+That would leave England, currently trailing 4-2 in the multi-format series, needing to win the three one-day internationals that follow to win the Ashes, although they could also end the tour victorious with two wins plus a tie or no-result.